darcfrey/Buzz-Bank/README.md

 - Loan credited to account

+- Funny alert when balance is less than certain amount

 - Responsive and adapts to screen of every sizes

 - Checks for error when creating or logging in (If account details already exists)